 Upon arriving at the office, I had no active bleeding, was having mild contractions, and baby was great.
 Doc said it looked like bloody show and the beginning of labor.
 She had just checked me the day before, so she thought the blood was just from my cervix.
-She offered to send me to the hospital and break my water, or let me get out to walk to see if I could get going.
+She offered to send me to the hospital and break my water, or let me get out to walk to see if I could get going on my own.
 Dh and I got lunch and spent the afternoon window shopping in the town where the hospital is located.
 Labor never picked up, so after a while I got tired and we returned home.

 I started having more intense contractions in the late evening, finally fell asleep around 11pm, and was awakened by a strong contraction at midnight and discovered that I was bleeding again.
-They were coming every twelve minutes and were real labor contractions, so I couldn't sleep.
+They were coming every twelve minutes and had become real labor contractions, so I couldn't sleep.
 I got up and decided to put on my makeup to pass some time.
 After, I tried to lay still for awhile to rest until I wanted to leave.
-However, my contractions went from twelve to four minutes and really painful.
+However, my contractions went from twelve to four minutes and became really painful.
 I woke dh, left the older kids a note, called in-laws to come over(they were only twenty minutes away), and we left.

 When I arrived at the hospital, the nurse said I was still three cm, which I had been for two weeks.
 I had already been laboring several hours with no change.
 I was very disappointed.
 I was also bleeding much heavier, which the nurse was fairly concerned about and called the on-call doc.
 I also felt that I needed to pee, but when I would try, just sitting on the toilet caused intense pain and pressure.

 Finally, during a contraction I forced myself to relax and I thought I had peed myself.
 I honestly didn't care because of the relief it brought.
 However, it was blood and a lot of it.
 The baby's heart rate started to bounce between 80-180.
 My nurse became very nervous and called my doctor, not the on-call doc.
 She got to the hospital about thirty minutes later, told me she was concerned about the baby, going to break my water for internal monitors and sit with me.
 I told her I was in pain like I had never experienced.
 Having been with me for other pregnancies, she could see that and was very concerned.
 She then raised the sheet, saw all of the blood, and said, "We may be going now."
 She checked me, came back with a soft-ball sized clot, looked at me and said, "We are going NOW."
 She turned to dh, who had seen the clot and went white, and said, "Sorry, you can't go with us."
 Then, dh said that my cute little blonde bubbly doc went from cheerleader to staff sergeant, telling him it was serious.
 She started yelling for a STAT c-section and the room flooded with people.
 Dh says that the whole L&D floor came alive.
 The call went out over the speakers and people were running down the halls.
 They had me down the hall and under general anesthesia in less than five minutes.
 The last thing I heard was the neonatologist telling me that my baby was doing fine, but we needed her out now.
-Then the anathesiologist told me I was going under and asked if I would accept a transfusion if needed.
+Then the anathesiologist told me I was going under and asked if I would accept a transfusion if needed to save my life.
 I went out praying out loud, "Lord I will trust you."

 I woke up to see dh standing over dd, talking to her.
 They told me my placenta had ruptured and I lost a lot of blood, but they didn't have to do a transfusion.
 The nurse grabbed dd and brought her to my breast.
 She latched right on.